iitis/CumulantsFeatures.jl/README.md

 ```
 The 4th order multivariate cumulant outlier detector returns the array of Bool, where `true`
 corresponds to the outlier realisations while `false` corresponds to the ordinary data.
 The parameter `β` is the sensitivity parameter, the parameter `r` is the number of specific directions (with high `4`th order cumulant) on which data are projected.
-See K. Domino: 'Multivariate cumulants in features selection and outlier detection for financial data analysis', [arXiv:1804.00541] (https://arxiv.org/abs/1804.00541).
+See K. Domino: 'Multivariate cumulants in outlier detection for financial data analysis', [arXiv:1804.00541] (https://arxiv.org/abs/1804.00541).

 ```julia